OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/index.md

 - `base64` is available.
 This is used for encoding and decoding variables.
 - `grep` is available.

+Any Linux server which meets these minimum requirements will be able to be configured as a deployment target or worker.
+However, there are additional requirements to be aware of for both [SSH targets](/docs/infrastructure/deployment-targets/linux/ssh-requirements.md) and [Linux Tentacle](/docs/infrastructure/deployment-targets/linux/tentacle/index.md#requirements).

 ## Supported distributions

-Any Linux server which meets the general [requirements](#requirements) will be able to be configured as a deployment target.
-In addition, there are additional requirements for [SSH targets](/docs/infrastructure/deployment-targets/linux/ssh-requirements.md) and [Linux Tentacle](/docs/infrastructure/deployment-targets/linux/tentacle/index.md#requirements).

 The following platforms are explicitly supported (we run automated tests against them):